-The study was based on a sample of 31 children (14 male and 17 female, mean age 12.16 $\pm$ 4.11 years, range 3 to 16.75 years) hospitalized due to symptomatic cholelithiasis.
+The study was based on a sample of 31 children (14 male and 17 female, mean age $12.16 \pm 4.11$ years, range 3-16.75 years) hospitalized due to symptomatic cholelithiasis.

 The diagnosis of cholelithiasis was performed by ultrasonographic examination of the abdomen.
-In addition to the details related to the symptoms and signs of cholelitiasis, as well as the presence of risk factors for its occurrence, all patients were subjected to a detailed physical examination and appropriate laboratory tests.
-In patients with unconjugated hyperbilirubinaemia, in addition to insight into reticulocyte count and the appearance of erythrocytes, Coombs's test and measurement of osmotic resistance of erythrocytes were made.
+In addition to the details related to the symptoms and signs of cholelithiasis, as well as the presence of risk factors for its occurrence, all patients were subjected to a detailed physical examination and appropriate laboratory tests.
+In patients with unconjugated hyperbilirubinemia, in addition to insight into reticulocyte count and the appearance of erythrocytes, Coombs's test and measurement of osmotic resistance of erythrocytes were made.
 Since all patients had uncomplicated symptomatic cholelithiasis, all of them underwent laparoscopic cholecystectomy [16, 17].
-According to the number of biliary concrements, cholelithiasis is classified into solitary and multiple, and depending on their appearance on pigment, cholesterol and mixed [17, 16].
+According to the number of biliary concrements, cholelithiasis is classified into solitary and multiple, and, depending on their appearance, into pigment, cholesterol, and mixed [17, 16].

-In all patients with unconjugated hyperbilirubinemia, verified during diagnosis of cholelithiasis or during recovery from cholecystectomy, test for GS were performed.
-The diagnosis of GS is based on at least a double increase in the unconjugated serum bilirubin fraction after 72 hours of the hypocaloric diet (400 kcal per day), as well as its normalization or significant decrease after 2-3 days of administration of phenobarbitone (2-3 mg/kg) (Figure 1) [18].
+In all patients with unconjugated hyperbilirubinemia, verified during diagnosis of cholelithiasis or during recovery from cholecystectomy, tests for GS were performed.
+The diagnosis of GS is based on at least a double increase in the unconjugated serum bilirubin fraction after 72 hours of the hypocaloric diet (400 kcal per day), as well as its normalization or significant decrease after two to three days of administration of phenobarbitone (2-3 mg/kg) (Figure 1) [18].
 This procedure was done in three patients before cholecystectomy and in two of them two months after surgery.
-The study was approved by local ethics committee.
+The study was approved by the local ethics committee.